Are You Sure Your Rottweiler Is a Purebred? Here’s How to Check!

-Rotties are loving and compassionate dogs that are usually very calm, although they can act quite goofy at times when they are young.
-You need to be the dominant pack leader in order to properly train this breed of dog because it can be a bit strong-willed at times.
+Rotties are loving and compassionate dogs that are usually very calm, although they can act quite goofy when young.
+It would be best if you were the dominant pack leader to train this dog breed properly because it can sometimes be a bit strong-willed.

-In training, Rottweilers are very intelligent and they learn commands much quicker than other breeds of dogs.
+In training, Rottweilers are very intelligent and learn commands much more quickly than other breeds.
 They are playful and gentle while being highly loyal to their families.

-If you get a purebred Rottweiler puppy, make sure you start training it right away because it is a very powerful dog as an adult and you definitely don’t want to let it jump up on your or small family members.
+If you get a purebred Rottweiler puppy, make sure you start training it immediately because it is a mighty dog as an adult, and you don’t want to let it jump up on your or small family members.

 The Rottweiler’s Lips and Mouth

 To be a purebred Rottie, your dog or puppy should have black lips with a dark color of pigmentation in the mouth.
-If there are pink spots on the lips or inside of the mouth, the dog is not purebred.
+The dog is not purebred if there are pink spots on the lips or inside the mouth.

-The lips should close entirely at the corners and they shouldn’t hang down lower than the bottom jaw line.
-A dog with really large jowls is not a purebred dog.
+The lips should close entirely at the corners and not hang down lower than the bottom jawline.
+A dog with huge jowls is not a purebred dog.